Abdur-rahmaanJ/shopcube/sphinx_source/contrib.rst

     * feature, many fixes etc: ``_.x.0``, (example ``3.4.6`` to ``3.5.0``)
     * big feature, breaking change etc ``x.0.0`` (example ``3.4.6`` to ``4.0.0``)

 #.
-Check that there are no linting errors according to ``pycodestyle``.
+Check that there are no linting errors according to ``flake8``.
 To do so you can run

    .. code-block:: bash

-      pycodestyle <path of file that you want to check>
+      flake8 <path of file that you want to check>

       # example to check the linting error for test_dashboard.py file
       # assuming you are in shopyo/shopyo directory, run
-      pycodestyle ./modules/box__default/dashboard/tests/test_dashboard.py
+      flake8 ./modules/box__default/dashboard/tests/test_dashboard.py

    .. note::
       If the command above returns without any output, then there are no linting errors, otherwise it will tell you the line number and type of linting error.
-      If typing ``pycodestyle`` gives error related to command not found, then you do not have pycodestyle installed and it can be installed as follows:
+      If typing ``flake8`` gives error related to command not found, then you do not have ``flake8`` installed and it can be installed as follows:

       .. code-block:: bash

-         python -m pip install pycodestyle
+         python -m pip install flake8

       In addition, if you are using `VS Code <https://code.visualstudio.com/>`__ then you can create a ``.vscode`` folder at the root level and add ``setting.json``